List of review-bombing incidents: 2010s

-Gears 5 was review bombed on Steam primarily by players from China after the game was pulled from sale in that region by its developer, The Coalition.
+Gears 5 was review-bombed on Steam primarily by players from China after the game was pulled from sale in that region by its developer, The Coalition.
 While the reason for the game's removal was not officially stated, it may have been pulled by order of the Chinese government due to the inclusion of LGBT+ Pride flags that players can use as decals.

-Call of Duty: Modern Warfare was review bombed on Metacritic in October 2019 by users who were angered at the America-developed game's depiction of the Russian military.
+Call of Duty: Modern Warfare was review bombed on Metacritic in October 2019 by users who were angered at the American-developed game's depiction of the Russian military.
 In particular, the campaign's portrayal of an area attacked by Russian forces dubbed "the highway of death" drew outrage from its apparent similarities to the real-life Highway of Death that suffered devastation as a result of an attack led by American forces during the Gulf War.

 Death Stranding was review bombed on Metacritic upon its launch in November 2019, receiving over 15,000 user reviews half a month after release and bringing the overall user score to around 5.5/10.
-Publications noted that the user score bombings were both positive and negative, although found there were more of the latter.
+Publications noted that the user score bombings were both positive and negative, although they found there were more of the latter.
 The review bombing was deduced to have stemmed from players who were disappointed with the game, which had been widely anticipated but released to "divisive" reviews by critics, as well as PlayStation users who were upset that the game would be ported to personal computers a year later in 2020.
 In early December 2019, Metacritic removed many user reviews categorized as negative, increasing the user score.

-Pokémon Sword and Shield was review bombed on Metacritic upon release in November 2019, following complaints from fans about the exclusion of Pokémon from previous games in the series, as well as quality concerns brought about by apparent evidence that Game Freak had lied about some aspects of the game's development.
-The bombing brought the user scores for Sword and Shield down to 4.6 and 4.4 respectively.
+Pokémon Sword and Shield was review-bombed on Metacritic upon release in November 2019, following complaints from fans about the exclusion of Pokémon from previous games in the series, as well as quality concerns brought about by apparent evidence that Game Freak had lied about some aspects of the game's development.
+The bombing brought the user scores for Sword and Shield down to 4.6 and 4.4 respectively both indicating "generally unfavorable" reviews.